jamesvici/vicibox/docs/source/bugfix/bugfix1201-2.rst

    systemctl restart mariadb.service

-If you setup a new database in ViciBox v.12.0 or have applied updates you will need to export and re-import the database.
-Depending upon the size of your database, this process could take hours to complete.
-It's recommended to start this in a screen session.
-If you don't have production data or precious data on the server yet you can just add the configuration line to /etc/my.cnf.d/general.cnf and restart MariaDB.
-From there you would import or setup your ViciBox system normally.
+If you setup a new ViciBox v.12.0 database using vicibox-express, vicibox-installer, or have applied updates, then you will need to run the below optional fix.
+Alternatively, if your database contains no precious or production data in it, you can just drop the database altogether and re-run the installer.
+If you decide to just reinstall ViciBox and start over from scratch you would only need to run the required fix above.

 .. code-block:: bash
    :caption: Optional export and import to fix fields